The Translational Physiology Section of All Life is seeking submissions of translational research in physiology.

 2020 Impact Factor: 2.000

 WEB OF SCIENCE® Indexed

 235k Annual Article Downloads

 All Life is linked with the UN’s Sustainable Development Goals.
 We invite researchers to share research and data progressing solutions to Goal 3: Good Health and Well-being.

 Stéphane Dalle has a PhD in biochemistry & molecular biology from University of Montpellier, France (1996-1998).
 Following postdoctoral research at University of California, San Diego and at University of Montpellier, France, Stéphane is the current Head of the Translational Biology Thematic Axis since 2013 at the Institute of Functional Genomics, France.
 Stéphane also coordinates the clinical research center for diabetes at University Hospital of Montpellier since January 2010.

 Why Submit to All Life?

-- Promoting better information sharing through mandating public availability of all data associated with submissions.*
+Get up to 25% more citations through the public availability of all data associated with submissions.*

 Benefit from format-free submission and a rigorous peer review process led by our team of subject experts across specialty sections.